Dhruva0707/pine_golf_backend/PRD.md

         (e.g., points for top finishers, most birdies, and nearest to the pin).
     * Supports both manual entry of top performers and automated result generation from individual player scores.

-* **Match and Score Recording:**
+* **Flight and Score Recording:**
-    * Create and manage individual matches with unique identifiers.
+    * Create and manage individual flight with unique identifiers.
-    * Enter and track scores for each player per match.
+    * Enter and track scores for each player per flight.

 * **Season-Long Performance & Analytics:**
     * Aggregate team points across all tournaments to determine real-time standings.